All you want to know about

 If you have done it right, the form will meet the following guidelines:

-- Filling out the form & calculating OEE takes one to five minutes;
+- Filling out the form & calculating OEE takes one or two minutes;

 - Processing a form takes: 45 – 90 seconds.

 - OEE form is one of six, or worse: it is yet another form in addition to the existing registrations;

 - No attention and support (the form is ‘dumped’ into the organization);

 - Seeing OEE as a hassle instead of an essential instrument: if OEE is regarded as something extra ‘on the side’ then you are missing the point!